 While the move is dubious, if you’re not sure how to react to it and don’t know how to avoid the traps, you can definitely find yourself in trouble very quickly!

-Black’s main idea is to exchange their f5 pawn with White’s e4 pawn, gain the center and use the “f” half-open line for their rook.
+Black’s main idea is to exchange their f5 pawn with White’s e4 pawn.
+This gains the center and Black uses the “f” half-open file for their Rook.
 If achieved, this can lead to a quick attack and a very pleasant game.

 Luckily there’s a problem.
-When Black plays 2.f5?!, they weaken their king and the h5-e8 diagonal.
-Additionally, they weaken their control over the highly important e5 square, and can end up with a backward “e” pawn.
+When Black plays 2...f5?! they weaken their king and the h5-e8 diagonal.
+Additionally, they weaken their control over the highly important e5 square and can end up with a backward “e” pawn, this is huge!

 Additional reading: You may also find it useful to click here and read our introductory article about the Colorado Gambit.